MariaAndrie/operations-performance/README.md

 * What factors influence CSAT?
 * How do ticket volumes change over time?
 * Which KPIs require management attention?
+* Where are operational issues concentrated?
+* Which teams contribute most to ticket backlog and escalations?
 ---

 ## Technology Stack